 The Ferber Method

-Out of all the sleep training methods, the Ferber method was our favourite as it worked well for us but for a short period of time only.
+Out of all the sleep training methods, the Ferber method was our favourite as it worked well for us, but only for a short period of time.
 I do agree with the saying that letting your baby cry for a short time helps them learn how to self-soothe.

 The difference between the Ferber Method and Crying It Out is that with the Ferber Method, the crying is done in a controlled environment.
 And because it’s a flexible and gradual approach, it allows parents to provide comfort and reassurance at regular intervals without putting emotional stress on both the baby and the parent.